 About

-Nicole Steinberg is a Ph.D. candidate in musicology at the University of Maryland, College Park, and former Director of Operations and Media of Opera Baltimore.
-Her current research examines Mieczyslaw Weinberg’s 1968 Holocaust opera The Passenger within trauma studies, moral responsibility and memorialization frameworks.
-Steinberg has published a Holocaust awareness lesson plan with Towson University’s Albert S. Cook Library in conjunction with the Jewish Museum of Maryland and has given lectures at various Maryland organizations surrounding opera and Holocaust commemoration.
-Nicole has presented papers at the National WWII Museum, the European Studies Conference, the European Studies Conference, the Society for Ethnomusicology Annual International Conference, the Capital Chapter of the American Musicological Society, and the Mid-Atlantic Chapter of the Society for Ethnomusicology.
+Nicole Steinberg recently received her Ph.D. in musicology from the University of Maryland, College Park.
+She teaches as an adjunct professor at both University of Maryland, College Park, and Towson University.
+Her dissertation research examines Mieczyslaw Weinberg’s 1968 Holocaust opera The Passenger within trauma studies, moral responsibility and memorialization frameworks.
+She was awarded the Mary Savage Snouffer Dissertation Fellowship for the 2024-2025 academic year by the University of Maryland College of Arts and Humanities.
+Steinberg has given lectures at various Maryland organizations surrounding opera and Holocaust commemoration, and presented papers at conferences of the American Musicological Society, the Society on Music Since 1900, the International Network of Genocide Scholars, the National WWII Museum, the European Studies Conference, the Society for Ethnomusicology Annual International Conference, the Capital Chapter of the American Musicological Society, and the Mid-Atlantic Chapter of the Society for Ethnomusicology.
+Steinberg has forthcoming publications with the Opera Journal and the Oxford Handbook of Music, Sound and Trauma.